wordofwarning/wordofwarning.org/current/2023-turn/programme/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 7 March 2023</small>
+<small>Updated 9 March 2023</small>

 *[A night of new dance on 10 March](/current/2023-turn), presented by* Word of Warning *+* Contact

 #### Artists
-Christian Asare · Jack Evans · James Hewison and Company · Lizzy Owen · Maisha Kungu Dance · Matrafisc Dance Company · Matter of Fact · Orla Collier · taciturn · Zara Jane<br><small>*Timings and participating artists subject to change.*</small>
+Christian Asare · Jack Evans · Lizzy Owen · Maisha Kungu Dance · Matrafisc Dance Company · Matter of Fact · Orla Collier · taciturn · Zara Jane<br>† <small>*Participating artists subject to change; unfortunately James Hewison and Company are unable to perform due to illness.*</small>

 #### Access
-Age Advisory: 15+ (parental/guardian discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>*NB* please remain seated between pieces in space 1; pieces in spaces 0 and 2 repeat due to capacity limits, so your experience may differ from others; for Orla Collier's piece in space 0 you may be seated or standing, please indicate if you need a seat.
+Age Advisory: 15+ (parental/guardian discretion)<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>Covid measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com><br>*NB* please remain seated between pieces in space 1; pieces in spaces 0 and 2 repeat due to capacity limits, so your experience may differ from others; for Orla Collier's piece in space 0 you may be seated or standing, please indicate if you need a seat.

 #### Programme Notes
 Christian Asare · *Diasporic Identity — an Exploration*